forcedotcom/sfdx-circleci-org/README.md

 - Store the `key`, and `iv` as protected environment variables in the CircleCI UI.
 These values are considered *secret* so please treat them as such.

-7) From your JWT-based connected app on Salesforce, retrieve the generated `Consumer Key` and store in a CircleCI environment variable named `CONSUMER_KEY` using the Circleci UI.
+7) From your JWT-based connected app on Salesforce, retrieve the generated `Consumer Key` and store it in a CircleCI environment variable named `CONSUMER_KEY` using the CircleCI UI.

 8) Store the user name that you use to access your target org in a CircleCI environment variable named `USER_NAME`.
 Note that this username is the username that you use to log in to your target org.